-Term 2a (cycle 2) Topic Title: Pirates Book Links: Pirate Pete
+Term 2a (cycle 1)

+Topic Title: Transport

+Book Links: The train ride

-Hooks for Learning Literacy Communication and Physical Development Understanding the World Role Play area - Pirate ship Engages in imaginative role- play based on own first-hand experiences.
+Hooks for Learning Literacy Communication and Physical Development Understanding the World Role Play area - car garage Engages in imaginative role- play based on own first-hand experiences.
 Uses available resources to create props to support role- play.
 Introduces a storyline or narrative into their play.
 Plays alongside other children who are engaged in the same theme.
 Plays cooperatively as part of a group to develop and act out a narrative.
 Sometimes gives meaning to marks as they draw and paint Ascribes meanings to marks that they see in different places.
 Can segment the sounds in simple words and blend them together.
 Continues a rhyming string.
 Listens to stories with increasing attention and recall.
 Enjoys rhyming and rhythmic activities.
 Shows awareness of rhyme and alliteration.
 Continues a rhyming string.
-Language Joins in with repeated refrains and anticipates key events and phrases in rhymes and stories.
+Joins in with repeated refrains and anticipates key events and phrases in rhymes and stories.
 Shows understanding of prepositions such as 'under', 'on top', 'behind' by carrying out an action or selecting correct picture.
-Beginning to use more complex sentences to link thoughts (e.g. using and, because ).
+Beginning to use more complex sentences to link thoughts (e.g. using and, because).
 Two-channelled attention - can listen and do for short span.
 Links statements and sticks to a main theme or intention.
 Uses one-handed tools and equipment, e.g. makes snips in paper with child scissors.
 Walks downstairs, two feet to each step while carrying a small object.
 Handles tools, objects, construction and malleable materials safely and with increasing control.
 Begins to form recognisable letters.
 Dresses with help, e.g. puts arms into open-fronted coat or shirt when held up, pulls up own trousers, and pulls up zipper once it is fastened at the bottom.
 Shows understanding of how to transport and store equipment safely.
 Shows interest in different occupations and ways of life.
-Talks about why things happen and how things work.
-Completes a simple program on a computer.
+Shows skill in making toys work by pressing parts or lifting flaps to achieve effects such as sound, movements or new images.

-Visits/Visitors Pirate Party Maths Knows that numbers identify how many objects are in a set.
+Visits/Visitors Maths Personal, Social and Expressive Arts and Design Characteristics of Effective Kirklees Light Railway Knows that numbers identify how many objects are in a set.
 Sometimes matches numeral and quantity correctly.
 Selects the correct numeral to represent 1 to 5, then 1 to 10 objects.
 Counts objects to 10, and beginning to count beyond 10.
 Counts an irregular arrangement of up to ten objects.
 Shows interest in shapes in the environment.
 Shows awareness of similarities of shapes in the environment.
 Beginning to use mathematical names for 'solid' 3D shapes and 'flat' 2D shapes, and mathematical terms to describe shapes.
 Can describe their relative position such as 'behind' or next to'.
-Personal, Social and Emotional Development Aware of own feelings, and knows that some actions and words can hurt others' feelings.
+Emotional Development Aware of own feelings, and knows that some actions and words can hurt others' feelings.
 Enjoys responsibility of carrying out small tasks.
 Is more outgoing towards unfamiliar people and more confident in new social situations Explains own knowledge and understanding, and asks appropriate questions of others.
-Expressive Arts and Design Enjoys joining in with dancing and ring games.
-Beginning to move rhythmically.
-Joins construction pieces together to build and balance.
-Realises tools can be used for a purpose.
-Manipulates materials to achieve a planned effect Uses simple tools and techniques competently and appropriately.
+Uses various construction materials.
+Joins construction pieces together to build and balance Explores the different sounds of instruments.
+Manipulates materials to achieve a planned effect.
+Constructs with a purpose in mind, using a variety of resources.
+Uses simple tools and techniques competently and appropriately.
+Uses simple tools and techniques competently and appropriately.
 Selects tools and techniques needed to shape, assemble and join materials they are using.
+Makes up rhythms.
 Builds stories around toys, e.g. farm animals needing rescue from an armchair 'cliff'.
-Uses available resources to create props to support role-play.
-Create simple representations of events, people and objects Chooses particular colours to use for a purpose.
-Introduces a storyline or narrative into their play.
-Plays cooperatively as part of a group to develop and act out a narrative.
-Characteristics of Effective Learning Playing and exploring Active learning Creativity and critical thinking --------------------------------- --- -- --- --
+Create simple representations of events, people and objects Learning Playing and exploring Active learning Creativity and critical thinking